dylannalex/curvipy/README.md

 To start drawing curves you need to create a ```GraphingCalculator``` object:

 ```
-from pydrawer import GraphingCalculator
+from curvipy import GraphingCalculator

 graphing_calculator = GraphingCalculator()
 ```

-**pydrawer** let you draw parametrized curves and mathematical functions.
+**curvipy** let you draw parametrized curves and mathematical functions.
 Lets create and draw the square root of x function for this example:

 ```